 7. I like to use parchment paper liners for my cake pans, but it's not necessary, although it always prevents the bottom of the cake from sticking to the bottom of the pan.
 Grease the cake pans, then flour them.
 If you don't flour the cake pans, as the cake rises up the sides of the pan, it will also slide down the pan, so for a nice high layer cake, make sure you flour the pan.
 About cake pans...never use glass or dark cake pans...they will heat up too fast and the cake will cook faster around the sides and you'll end up with cake layers that are dry on the outside.
 Use aluminum, light-colored pans (and to keep them looking great don't put them in the dishwasher...Marsha told me that, just about 5 years too late!)
 When you fill the pans with batter, spoon the batter up the sides just a bit, so the center of the cake is a smidgen lower - when the cake bakes then it will bake evenly and you won't get a domed top.

 Update!
-I writing this post I took a class at King Arthur Flour Baking Education Center and it was there I discovered Cake Strips - which allow for the cake pan to heat up evenly, thereby producing a flat top cake!
+As I was writing this post I took a class at King Arthur Flour Baking Education Center and it was there I discovered Cake Strips - which allow for the cake pan to heat up evenly, thereby producing a flat top cake!
 You can buy them in any baking/kitchen shop or you can make your own by cutting up an old dish towel into 2-inch strips, the long way...you'll need one for each cake pan.
 Soak the strips in water (to prevent a fire) and then secure around the outside of your cake pan with a binder clip, safety pin or T-pin.
 These really work - and you can read more about them here.

 8. Bake the cake in the center of a preheated oven.
 If you are baking more than one pan at a time, make sure there is at least 1-inch of space between each pan.
 If baking more than two pans, rotate after 20 minutes.
 Never open the oven door in the first 20 minutes of baking though - that's a sure fire way to sink a cake!